 The choir generally has a cathedral visit each year – Salisbury, Winchester, Guildford, Portsmouth and Christchurch Priory have been regular favourites over the past few years.
-The picture shows the choir at Rochester Cathedral in August 2015
+The picture shows the choir at Rochester Cathedral.

 The choir also performs an annual concert in aid of local charities.

-If you would like to sing in St Mary’s Choir, or know of anyone who might be interested in doing so, please have a word with our Organist, Mike Smith.
+If you would like to sing in St Mary’s Choir, or know of anyone who might be interested in doing so, please have a word with Mike Smith

 The Choir Members' Page contains information on diary dates etc.